-In October 2011 Professor Wesselingh took up the position as the inaugural Executive Director of the South Australian Health and Medical Research Institute (SAHMRI).
-Professor Wesselingh has also been appointed as the Infection and Immunity Theme Leader for the institute.
+In October 2011 Professor Wesselingh was appointed inaugural Executive Director of the South Australian Health and Medical Research Institute (SAHMRI).

 Professor Wesselingh was Dean of the Faculty of Medicine, Nursing and Health Sciences at Monash University, from 2007-2011.
 Prior to taking up the Deanship, he was Director of the Burnet Institute, an independent medical research institute specialising in infectious diseases, immunology and public health.

 Professor Wesselingh undertook his undergraduate and doctoral training at Flinders University/Flinders Medical Centre in South Australia and his post-doctoral training at Johns Hopkins in the United States.